cfroehli/miniblog/README.md

    - single container with vncserver export USE_SELENIUM_CONTAINERS=Y edit application_system_test_case.rb => using: :chrome
-     start the selenium-chrome-standalone container
+     reduce test worker pool to 1 (or they'll fight for the only browser available) start the selenium-chrome-standalone container
      vncviewer {selenium-chrome-standalone ip}
      rails test:system